wikp/inka.js/README.md

 # inka.js - Reactive Web Crawler

-Inka is useful especially for downloading contents of blogs, news sites, and so on.
+Inka is useful especially for downloading content of blogs, news sites, and so on.

 ## Requirements